BitcoinDesign/Meta/Social-Media-Guidelines.md

 - Announce calls and call recordings (learning bitcoin & design, design review, community call…)
 - Quick user research and polls for community projects
 - Respond to current design-related conversations (e.g. post a link to the Units & Symbols page if there’s a thread somewhere around unit formatting)
-- Add context to Tweets when RT'ing to add value
+- Add context to tweets when RT'ing to add value

-Do's:
+Do:

 - OK to highlight when products, services, and brands adopt strategies from the Guide, or do things that’s good for open source bitcoin or open design processes

-Don'ts:
+Don't:

-- Keep direct criticism to personal accounts
+- Criticize projects or people (if you must, use your personal accounts)
-- Keep direct promotion to personal accounts
+- Promote a specific product over others (if you must, use your personal accounts)

 Good: